-Well water or spring water is best due to higher mineral content
+Well water or spring water is best due to higher mineral content.

-One glass jar: Quart size
+One glass jar: quart to half-gallon size

 One towel or paper coffee filter to use as a covering for the jar

 Optional: A fine mesh strainer (plastic or stainless steel) for removing the kefir grains from the finished kefir

 Activating Dehydrated Water Kefir Grains

 Dissolve 4 to 6 tablespoons of sugar in 4 cups water (you will likely need to heat the water so the sugar will dissolve).
 Be sure toallow the water to cool to room temperature before proceeding tothe next step.